xvk-64/2024-secure-programming-protocol/readme.md

 ## Encryption
 ### Asymmetric Encryption
-Asymmetric encryption and decryption is performed with RSA and the OAEP padding scheme.
+Asymmetric encryption and decryption is performed with RSA.
 - Key size/Modulus length (n) = 2048 bits
 - Public exponent (e) = 65537
 - Padding scheme: OAEP with SHA-256 digest/hash function
+- Public keys are exported in PEM encoding with PKCS8 format.

-Signing and verification uses the same RSA keys as encryption
+Signing and verification also uses RSA.
+It shares the same keys as encryption/decryption.
 - Padding scheme: PSS with SHA-256 digest/hash function
 - Salt length: 32 bytes